-- Make sure your phone is muted or is on vibrate. - Hold all questions until the end of the presentation. - Please state your name and the name of the vendor agency you represent before asking a question. - Please ensure that you have signed in at the desk outside of the auditorium. - At the end of this presentation is an attached document that must be signed and returned to TSA.
-Please leave a signed hard copy at the sign-in table before you leave. - Be sure to stay after the meeting for the Vendor Appreciation Luncheon.
+- Make sure your phone is muted or on vibrate. - Hold all questions until the end of each section. - Please state your name and the name of the vendor agency you represent before asking a question. - Please ensure that you have signed in at the desk outside of the auditorium. - At the end of this presentation is an attached document that must be signed and returned to TSA.
+Please leave a signed hard copy at the sign-in table before you leave. - Be sure to take some refreshments before you leave.